Propane vs. Oil Heat: Which is Better for Your Home?

 If you live in a rural area, it’s likely that you will need to choose between propane and oil to heat your home.

 Propane furnaces and oil furnaces are both popular options for rural homes in Ontario.
 While oil heating was a more common choice in the past, there is a growing trend towards using propane heating instead, for a number of reasons.

 At Primemax Energy, we offer expert service and delivery for residential propane heating systems in Southern Ontario.
-Our team will ensure that your home never runs out of propane fuel, by setting up wireless tank monitoring and scheduling deliveries automatically when your tank starts to get low.

 Learn more about the advantages of heating your home with propane vs. oil:

 When considering the pros and cons of heating with propane vs. oil, we will examine four different factors that may influence your decision: (1) heating costs, (2) heating efficiency, (3) environmental impact, (4) versatility for your home.